nanos-world/docs/scripting/common/functions/Actor.rst

     -
     - AttachTo(Actor Other, :term:`string` BoneName, :ref:`Vector` RelativeLocation)
     - Attaches this Actor to any other Actor with a Relative Offset

+  * - |server-only-label|
+    -
+    - AddImpulse(:ref:`Vector` Force)
+    - Applies a Force in world coordinate on this Actor (the force is applied on Client side, by the (in most of cases) the closest player of this object)